 - Guidance and advice on housing, language school (if desired), etc.

 Ready to apply?
-Do it in the following link!
+Do it at the following link!
 Apply for our premium programs

-Requirements for all participants who want to apply for these program in Austria
+Requirements for all participants who want to apply for those program in Austria

 The academic field of study, major, qualification and work experience must correspond to the desired sphere of the Internship and the level of English must meet requirements to perform successfully in the proposed intern/training position.

 In the hospitality sector, some companies may assist with housing and/or transportation.
-A modest stipend is not uncommon, but depends on the lenght of your stay and your profile.
+A modest stipend is not uncommon but depends on the length of your stay and your profile.

 We review individually all the cases.

 Spain Internship advises you about different types of accommodation and provides information about affordable housing options that are available and assists you in finding the most suitable one.
 We also provide a list of cheap hotels to house you on your first few days upon the arrival.
 The cost of stay directly depends on geographical region and location.